The Series

 Behind an iron wall in the forest belt, nothing dies.
 Nothing grows.
 Nothing changes.

 A woman has tended the garden inside for four hundred years.
 She has forgotten what tending is supposed to mean.
 Then contamination begins moving downstream.
 An alchemist named Severin traces it to its source, follows it through forest no map records, and finds the wall.
 He finds the gate.
 What waits inside has been waiting longer than any kingdom has stood.
-The wall was not built to keep him out.
-It was built to keep her in.
+The wall was not built to keep him out., but to keep her in.
 The contamination is the lesser problem.

 What His Death Brought Back